Supporting rangatahi to develop their life skills

 - work with others who can inform the life skills assessment for rangatahi

 - include their current knowledge of rangatahi and any relevant information from other assessments which can help inform the life skills assessment and plan — this is particularly important for rangatahi with multiple needs, including disability needs.

 Social workers record the life skills needs of rangatahi in the subdomain ‘Self-care and independence skills’ (under the ‘Learning and achieving’ domain in the mokopuna ora dimension).

 The assessment information recorded in Tuituia should be in a summary form.
 This should be shared with rangatahi.

-Ideally, rangatahi will be working towards developing skills in a number of the life skills areas even before they leave care or custody — however many skills will not be mastered until a later date, as they require time, ongoing support and experience.
+Ideally, rangatahi will be working towards developing skills in a number of areas even before they leave care or custody — however, many skills will not be mastered until a later date, as they require time, ongoing support and experience.

 Some skills areas will need to be prioritised.
 For example, if rangatahi plan to move into a flatting situation or they need to manage paying board on time or undertake housekeeping duties, then these may be the most important skills to focus on first.

 6 Review progress with rangatahi

 Social workers should talk regularly with rangatahi about their progress in developing their identified life skills and adjust the plan as needed.

 The review should also involve the transition worker if they are working with rangatahi, and whānau, hapū and iwi where appropriate.